Holidayfriend/Qualityfriend/README.md

 > **We believe that small and medium-sized hotels deserve great digital tools – without high costs or complexity.**

-That’s why HolidayFriend is now open source.
+That’s why Qualityfriend is now open source.
 Most of its features are free to use – because software should support hospitality, not drain its resources.

 If it helps us, maybe it can help you too.